Steven-Grevera/ENC4265/manual.md

 By spending a certain amount of souls, the shopkeeper will reward you with special karuta items over time, and these do not have to be spent all at once and serve as tracking across your saved file.

 ![image](https://github.com/user-attachments/assets/fd54e4c1-8d0b-4ec0-8985-fd3523c1b785)
-*Figure 162: Image of a mirror back out of The Butterfly Shop that shows a corpse on the other side that has been claimed for it's souls.
+*Figure 162: Image of a mirror back out of The Butterfly Shop that shows a corpse on the other side that has been claimed for its souls.
 Image Taken By: Steven Grevera*

 # Corridor Items
  ![image](https://github.com/user-attachments/assets/34ccb8ab-d725-4f3d-a5cf-4fc7b5c02e27)
 *Figure 163: Image of items that have spawned in a drawer in The Underworld Academy.
 Image Taken By: Steven Grevera*

 Corridor items are items that you pick up while exploring the level of a corridor.
 Certain karuta cards allow you to start with specific items to achieve purposes.
-Items can be used for a variety of purposes such as restoring health and stamina, scaring away apparitions, pests or drawing their attention somewhere else.
+Items can be used for a variety of purposes, such as restoring health and stamina, scaring away apparitions, pests or drawing their attention somewhere else.
 Some are used to mark areas of the map or light up the map as a light source.
-Whereas others can be used to combat apparitions directly through the use of stunning or outright forced removal with the right item in hand.
+Meanwhile, others can be used to combat apparitions directly through the use of stunning or outright forced removal with the right item in hand.

-Items are collected by opening up drawers scattered throughout the corridor levels in the form usually of desks and tables and are always indoors on levels that have an outside and inside.
+Items are collected by opening drawers scattered throughout the corridor levels in the form of desks and tables and they are always indoors on levels that have an outside and inside.

+The Compass item is a unique item that spawns at a very rare chance from drawers and, when found, will display the exit’s location, guiding the player to the means of escape.

 <a name="anchor1"></a>